 Well, we’ve laid out each of the different hive options plus their pros and cons so you can ultimately choose the beehive style that works best for you.

-Before we jump straight in and familiarize ourselves with the different beehives available, let’s first understand the magnitude of making such an important decision, so allow me to provide you with more context…
+Before we jump straight in and familiarize ourselves with the different beehives available, let’s first understand the magnitude of making such an important decision.
+Allow me to provide you with more context…

 Understanding the Role Your Beehive Will Play